General Introduction to

 塞不通,为外皮肤所伤也。三者,房室,金刃,虫兽所伤。以此详之,病由都尽。

-preliminary foundation of TCM aetiology and influenced the later
+has laid a preliminary foundation of TCM aetiology and

 The

-just discuss Chapter 8 & some clauses in Chapter 22 of
+today we just discuss Chapter 8 & some clauses in Chapter 22

 奔豚气病脉证